mouatezbenariba/Elzero-Frontend-Challenges/README.md

 # Elzero Frontend Challenges
 This repository contains my solutions to the Frontend Challenges provided by [Elzero Web School](https://elzero.org/).
 The challenges include various topics related to frontend web development, including HTML, CSS, JavaScript, and responsive design.
-Feel free to browse the solutions, fork the repository, or use them as inspiration for your own frontend projects.

 ## About Elzero Web School
 [Elzero Web School](https://elzero.org/) is a popular online platform that provides comprehensive courses on web development.
 Their HTML & CSS challenges are designed to help learners practice their frontend skills and gain hands-on experience with common web development concepts.